 BLS Renewal Prerequisites:

-- Current Heart & Stroke BLS completion card (taken within the last 12 months, current to the most recent Guidelines release).
-If your BLS card has expired or was issued by another organization other than HSF you may still attend the course if you complete the HSF online BLS Challenge and bring the challenge certificate to the course.
-The challenge certificate is valid for 90 days.
+- Current Heart & Stroke BLS (taken within the last 12 months).
+If your BLS card has expired or was issued by another organization other than HSF you may still attend the course if you complete the HSF online BLS Challenge.

 - It is critical that learners come prepared.
 The BLS Renewal course is fast-paced, assumes learners have retained the cognitive knowledge and can demonstrate skills mastery. there will be limited practice and limited opportunities for remedial coaching.

 - Learners who are not successful in passing the skills test or knowledge test will have to take a full BLS Provider course.